dmd-program/dmd-100-master/introduction/about-this-course.md

 ### Materials

 1. Journal
    * Any journal is fine.
-I recommend the Moleskine Cahier Journal, Large, Squared, Kraft Brown, Soft Cover \(5 x 8.25\) [Amazon purchase link](https://www.amazon.com/Moleskine-Cahier-Journal-Large-Squared/dp/8883704991)
+I recommend the [Moleskine Cahier Journal](https://www.moleskine.com/en-us/shop/notebooks/journals/cahier-journals/cahier-journals-black-9788883704963.html), Large, Squared, Soft Cover \(5 x 8.25\)
 2. Pens, pencils, markers
    * Any that you already own are fine, you do not need to purchase special ones for this course.
 However, the following recommendations are professional grade if you are so inclined to invest in quality drawing tools.
       * Pencil: Palomino Blackwing 602
-      * Pen: Copic Multiliner Marker 0.5 - Black
+      * Pen: Pentel Pointliner 0.5 - Black
       * Marker: Copic N2
 3. Scissors
 4. Post-it Notes